Why Pages Fall Out of Google Index and How to Fix It

 - Canonical Issues: If deemed duplicate content, Google might deindex a page because a canonical tag points Google to a different page.

-- Manual Actions: If Google determines that a page or site violates its webmaster guidelines, it can take manual action to deindex the page or site.
+- Manual Actions: If Google determines that a page or site violates its webmaster guidelines, it can manually deindex the page or site.
 This is often the result of black-hat SEO tactics such as keyword stuffing, cloaking, or participation in link schemes.

-- Low-Quality Content: Google strives to provide the best possible content to its users.
+- Low-Quality Content: Google strives to provide its users with the best possible content.
 If a page is deemed low quality, it may be dropped from the index.
 This could include thin content, automatically generated content, or content that is not useful to users.

 - Website Not Being Updated: If the website is not updated frequently or the content is stale, Google might crawl the website less often, leading to pages falling out of the index.

-- URL Changes or Redirection Issues: If you’ve recently restructured your site or made changes to the URL of a page without implementing proper 301 redirects, the page might fall out of Google’s index.
+- URL Changes or Redirection Issues: If you recently restructured your site or changed a page’s URL without implementing proper 301 redirects, the page might fall out of Google’s index.

 - Server Issues: If Google’s crawlers have trouble accessing your site due to server issues, such as the server being down when Google attempts to crawl your site, your pages may be deindexed.